Minimalistic/Vulture/README.md

 Update registry to point to Vulkan SDK layer manifests (the Windows installer should take care of this for you)

 ##Building and Running

+There are 2 demos you can run:

+**compute** will create the compute pipeline and execute the sample compute shader.
+You can check the logs for output (you should see a ton of 'LMAO's and 'XDXD's).

+**graphics** is the more interesting of the 2.
+It will trigger the graphics pipeline that will render graphics to your screen.

 ###Linux